 Bathtub faucets can cost anywhere from $50 to $3,000, depending on if it’s freestanding, wall-mounted, or deck-mounted.
 Most often, they cost $250 to $450 for average hardware.
 Installation typically costs $150 to $350, with total costs averaging $400 to $800.

 Most homeowners who add an outside faucet in the garden or barbecue area use a simple cross-knob faucet and pay $150 to $500 unless there is additional work, such as removing an old faucet or adding pipes.

 Tearing out the old faucet could get extensive if the pipes or faucets are rusted and need to be sawed off.
 These rusted pipes could affect how the plumber installs the new faucet, depending on where the pipes originate and how they connect.

 Non-functioning valves are also a common issue with older plumbing and may require replacement if they don’t hold back water pressure.
-If the existing plumbing is in excellent condition, then there should be no additional expense.
+Some older homes may have plumbing that no longer meets current code as well, which would mean it must be updated.
+If the existing plumbing is in excellent condition and meets current plumbing codes, then there should be no additional expense.

 Hiring a Plumber

 When you need to change the faucet, it is usually easy enough for a DIY.
 However, when you need to run water lines or drain pipes, it is wise to hire a professional.
 They can usually get the job done quicker.